Rare snow falling in Florida as winter storm targets the South with more to come for Georgia, Carolinas

-While the corridor for measurable snow is narrowing across parts of the Deep South and southeastern U.S. this weekend, rare snow is expected to fall across portions of the Southeast, with flakes falling in the Carolinas and dipping as far south as Florida.
+While the corridor for measurable snow is narrowing across parts of the Deep South and southeastern U.S. this weekend, rare snow is falling across portions of the Southeast, with flakes falling in the Carolinas and dipping as far south as Florida.

 Despite early predictions from forecast models that potentially plowable snow could fall across the Southeast this weekend, a storm is expected to take hold that will likely pull the necessary moisture needed to produce such an event out of the region before an arctic blast of freezing air arrives, though not all hope is lost for snow-lovers in the South.